Out of Hours

 It is not usually possible for the doctor to speak to you there and then.

-If you are telephoning for the results of a test, please telephone between 11am and 3.30pm as our telephones are usually very busy first thing in the morning.
+If you are telephoning for the results of a test, please telephone after 2.30pm if at all possible as our telephones are usually very busy first thing in the morning.

 To maintain confidentiality, results are only given to the patient or to a parent or guardian in the case of a child.
 If in any doubt, and we ask to telephone you back, please understand that we do this only to protect your confidentiality.